 2. Pay down high-cost debt

-It’s a no-brainer to use your tax refund to pay down high-interest debt, such as credit cards, a payday loan, car title loan, debt consolidation loan, personal loan or private student loans.
+You can give your financial situation a big boost if you use your tax refund to pay down high-interest debt from credit cards, a payday loan, a car title loan, medical bills or private student loans.

 3. Contribute to your retirement account

-Retirement might seem too far in the future to worry about now, but, in fact, time can be your friend.
-The earlier you save and the more you save when you’re younger, the more time you’ll have to build up your retirement savings and benefit from the magic of compound interest.
+Retirement might seem too far off to worry about, but time can be your friend.
+The earlier you save and the more you save now, the more you’ll build up your retirement funds and benefit from compound interest.

-Putting your tax refund into a retirement account — 401(k) through your employer, a traditional IRA (individual retirement arrangement), a Roth IRA or another account with potential tax advantages — can help jumpstart your future financial security.
-In addition, you might be able to deduct some of the contributions on next year’s tax return.How to check your tax refund status
+Putting your tax refund into a retirement account — such as a 401(k) through your employer, a traditional IRA, a Roth IRA or another account with potential tax advantages — can help jumpstart your future financial security.

 4. Invest in career-building education